alamodee/BicycleMan/README.md

 ## Description

 Bike Man is a simple side scrolling game using Tkinter, in which the aim is to keep cycling as long as possible.
-The map is computer generated so you’ll never see the same map pattern twice.You can choose "difficulty" and "number of player".
+The map is computer generated, so you’ll never see the same map pattern twice.
+You can choose "difficulty" and "number of players" from setting window.
-There is also item feature.
+There is also an item feature.
 Once you get 3 fans, you'll get a boost, which allows you to gain more distance in a shorter amount of time.
 For single player mode -  press "Up" to jump.
-For multiplayer mode -  player1(upper screen):  press "E" to jump /  player2(lower screen): press "Up" to jump.
+For multiplayer mode -  player1 (upper screen) :  press "E" to jump /  player2 (lower screen) : press "Up" to jump.

 ## Features